 The Texas Research Data Center operates in close collaboration with the U.S. Census Bureau to enable research that expands basic scientific knowledge and provides benefits to the federal statistical system.
-The TXRDC is part of the national RDC network and is one of a small number of research facilities located at leading research institutions around the United States.
+The TXRDC is part of the national RDC network and is one of many research facilities located at leading research institutions around the United States.
 The TXRDC serves Texas and the nation by hosting a secure computing lab where qualified researchers with approved projects can conduct research using restricted-access versions of important datasets maintained by the U.S. Census Bureau and other federal agencies.

 Grand Opening Ceremonies were held in October 2012.
 Texas A&M University president, R. Bowen Loftin and other TAMU dignitaries welcomed a group of high-level officials from the U.S. Census Bureau led by Acting Director Thomas L. Mesenbourg, Jr. who traveled from Census Headquarters to participate in the ceremony and associated events.